Saransh-cpp/Saransh-cpp.github.io/_pages/repositories.md

 Refer to [https://saransh-cpp.github.io/open_source/](https://saransh-cpp.github.io/open_source/) for a longer version of this page!

 Below is a list of projects I am involved with.
-I am not a maintainer or even a collaborator of some of the projects listed here, but these projects have some significant contributions from me!
+I do NOT maintain all of the projects listed below.
+In fact, I am not even a "collaborator" for some of the projects mentioned here, but all of these projects have some significant contributions from me!

 This list is somewhat incomplete.
-I contribute to a ton of OSS research software, but these are the ones where I spend most of the time.
+I contribute to a ton of Open Source Research Software, but these are the ones where you will usually find me!

 ## GitHub users